 Having a strong footing on your website’s speed will give your website a substantial boost not only to search engines but to your audience and customer’s experience as well.
-Although having a speed-optimised website Is not everything, it can help you a lot in driving more traffic to your website, and it can increase the number of satisfied uses who might eventually turn into quality leads and sales.
+Having a speed-optimised website can help you a lot in driving more traffic to your website, and it can increase the number of satisfied uses who might eventually turn into sales.

 Did you enjoy these tips?
 Want even more?
 Just a reminder to grab yourself a free copy of my ebook ’99 Ways to Speed Up Your WordPress Website’ and get your website loading in milliseconds!